King's Buildings Campus

 In the final year of your BSc, or the penultimate year of your MChem or MChemPhys, you will take compulsory courses from your programme and will choose from a range of other advanced chemistry courses.
 Students on the BSc programmes will have a choice between a final-year research project or a science education placement with a local school, the latter providing ideal preparation for future study towards a teaching qualification.

-4 Highers at AAAB (minimum) but typically AAAA (by end of S5 preferred) including Maths at A and Chemistry and Physics plus English at National 5.
+4 Highers at AAAB (first sitting) or 4 Highers at AAAA (two sittings) including Maths at A and Chemistry and Physics plus English at National 5.
 Advanced Higher Maths and Chemistry recommended.

 Widening access entry:

-4 Highers at AABB (BBB must be achieved in one sitting S4-S6) including Maths at A and Chemistry and Physics plus English at National 5.
+4 Highers at AABB (by end of S6) including Maths at A and Chemistry and Physics plus English at National 5.
 Advanced Higher Maths and Chemistry recommended.